Many people never experience symptoms.

 Attacks are more common in women than in men and occur only very rarely before puberty.
 Very rarely, the disorder is inherited from both parents (and therefore two abnormal genes are present).
 Symptoms may then appear in childhood and include developmental abnormalities.

-Abdominal pain is the most common symptom.
+Abdominal pain that lasts for hours to days is the most common symptom.
 The pain can be so severe that doctors may mistakenly think that abdominal surgery is needed.
 Other digestive symptoms include nausea, vomiting, severe constipation, or diarrhea (rarely).

-Mental symptoms, such as irritability, restlessness, insomnia, agitation, tiredness, and depression, are common.
+Mental health symptoms, such as irritability, restlessness, insomnia, agitation, delirium, tiredness, and depression, are common.

 Nervous system symptoms are numerous.
 Nerves that control muscles can be affected, leading to weakness, usually beginning in the shoulders and arms.
 The weakness can progress to virtually all the muscles, including those involved in breathing.
 Tremors and seizures may develop.